 The Council of the FSU Student Government Association of Panama consists of the Executive Board-President, Vice-President, Treasurer, Secretary, and four Senate Representatives:

-- Representative for Sports and Athletic activities.
+- Representative for sports and athletic activities.

-- Representative for Arts and Cultural activities.
+- Representative for social media and event promotion.

-- Representative for Computers.
+- Representative for the International Program.

-- Representative for the Study-Abroad Program.
+- Representative for the Student Clubs.

 The Duties and Role of SGAP members